safe-scan-ai/cancer-ai/DOCS/competitions/TRICORDER-3.md

 The goal of the competition is to build a lightweight and effective ML model that classifies skin lesions into one of 11 predefined disease classes based on lesion images and demographic data.

-(Note that it's the same as [TRICORDER-2](TRICORDER-2.md), but with 11 classes aligned from ISIC-2025 competition, instead of 10.)
+(11 classes aligned from ISIC-2025 competition.)

 ## 📥 Input and Output Data